 Keiko I. McDonald

-A native of Nara, Japan, McDonald earned an undergraduate degree in English in 1963 at Osaka University of Foreign Studies in Japan.
-In 1966 she earned an MA in English from the State University of California-Sacramento, followed by a Doctor of Arts in 1971 and a PhD in 1974, also in English, at the University of Oregon.
+A native of Nara, Japan, McDonald earned an undergraduate degree in English in 1963 at Osaka University of Foreign Studies.
+In 1966 she earned an MA in English from the State University of California, Sacramento, followed by a Doctor of Arts in 1971 and a PhD in 1974, also in English, at the University of Oregon.

-Outside academia, McDonald was an accomplished marathoner, having run more the 30 races.
+Outside academia, McDonald was an accomplished marathoner, having run more the thirty races.
 She also was passionate about fishing and was widely published on the subject in Japanese magazines.

-Professor Yi-Tung Wang, former chair of the Department of East Asian Languages and Literatures was born in Jiangyin, Jiangsu Province in 1914.
+Professor Yi-Tung Wang, former chair of the Department, was born in Jiangyin, Jiangsu Province in 1914.
 He attended Fuyan Primary School, Nanjing Academy of Classical Learning, University of Nanking, and Yenching University.
 He was employed at University of Nanking in the year of 1942.
-He received his Doctoral Degree after his study of Eastern Chinese major at Harvard University in 1944.
+He received his doctoral degree after his study of Eastern Chinese at Harvard University in 1944.
 During his teaching career, he successively taught at University of Chicago, University of Wisconsin, Harvard University, Columbia University, and the University of Pittsburgh.
-In his time at the University of Pittsburgh, starting in the mid-1960s, he helped build the Department of East Asian Languages and Literatures and instructed a number of graduate students.
-He contributed his whole life to the study of ancient Chinese Literature and published Wu Zhao Men Di, History of the Southern Dynasties, Academic Proceeding of Yi-tung Wang, and other works.
+In his time at the University of Pittsburgh, he helped establish the Department of East Asian Languages and Literatures in 1964 and instructed a number of graduate students.
+He contributed his whole life to the study of ancient Chinese Literature and published Wu Zhao Men Di, History of the Southern Dynasties, and other works.

 Professor Wang passed away peacefully on October 27, 2016 at age 103.